mizan-cdda/carousel-cdda/README.md

-This is a [Next.js](https://nextjs.org/) project with Typescript and Tailwind CSS integrated.
+This is a [Next.js](https://nextjs.org/) project integrated with Typescript and Tailwind CSS.

 ## Getting Started With CDDA